 You’ll notice that they’ll have to come up with new, innovative ways to keep fitting everyone in the few remaining circles.
 Finally, they will be left with just one circle and will all have to figure out how to fit everyone.
 Let them struggle with this for a while.
 The struggling is key to this activity – your only job as the teacher is to keep encouraging them to work together and to tell them that it is possible.
 At some point, they will realize that if they all sit on the ground outside the circle and just put their feet into the circle, they will all fit and meet the criteria to complete the exercise.

-Then ask them how this activity could relate to our world.
+Then ask them how this class community building activity could relate to our world.
 Possible answers include:

 - We need to include everyone.
 If we all work together, we can come up with solutions to the problems in the world.